wor/pydevsh/README.md

 pydevsh
 =========

-Simple bash script to help python project development.
+Simple bash script to help Python project development.

 Should be placed on the projects root directory.
 To the same directory where setup.py is usually located.